 - Your final interests and wishes will be respected.

 - You have a plan set in case of incapacity.

-Understanding the Probate Process in Virginia Beach & Chesapeake
+Understanding the Probate Process in Virginia Beach, Chesapeake, And Roanoke

 So, what happens if you or a loved one dies without an estate plan?
 If you or a loved one dies without an estate plan completed, the belongings and finances will be redistributed based on written Virginia law.
 The process is public, time-consuming, and can be expensive for the family.
 The final wishes of the deceased may not be fully implemented, and it is cam be an excessively difficult process for the family.
 Though this can be frustrating, the talented probate lawyers at Parks Ziegler will work with you or your loved ones going through the probate process.

-Protect your legacy and the interests of your loved ones by contacting our Virginia Beach & Chesapeake estate planning attorneys today!
+Protect your legacy and the interests of your loved ones by contacting our Virginia Beach, Chesapeake, And Roanoke estate planning attorneys today!

 Parks Zeigler Client Reviews

 "My family has used the services of Caryn West at Parks Zeigler for a few years now for various issues regarding sudden 2 deaths and my will and end of life paperwork.
 My sister is a paralegal in New York and she did a lot of research to find Caryn for us in Virginia to settle the passing of my uncle's affairs.
 None of us can imagine how we could have gotten thru these tragedies without her knowledge, strength and compassion.
 I can not recommend her or her firm strongly enough!
 Even at the onset of the covid-19 breakout she & her great team didn't miss a thing when it came to being there for us.
 Endless, eternal thanks!
 You won't find a better firm."

 5 / 5 stars